Can you guess the open rate for a text message? It’s 98%. That’s nearly five times the equivalent for email marketing.

 Sprinkle some SMS into your marketing mix

 Text message marketing is popular among brands and consumers alike.
 You can use text messages to share discounts, request feedback, and promote your latest content and events.

 SMS messaging can take your business communication to the next level — especially when it’s connected with all of your other business communications.

-From chat to text, phone to email, and internal to external, Nextiva’s new business software makes it easy to manage your business SMS from your desktop.
+From chat to text, phone to email, and internal to external, Nextiva’s business VoIP phone service makes it easy to manage your text messages from your desktop.
 Our software gathers all the channels where conversation happens.
-Your team can see a customer’s latest text, email, and phone conversations, all in one organized view.
+Your team can see a customer’s latest text, email, and phone conversations all in one organized view.

 With Nextiva, your brand can work smarter, communicate confidently, and delight your customers.
 Book your demo now to see how it works.